JovRiver/Senior_Seminar_EMS_Project/README.md

  - Consolidated query types into their own classes determined by which table they are querying
  - Created query command classes to constrain which queries have access to which SqlDatabaseAccess methods
  - Created appropriate interfaces to handle constraints
- - Reworked SqlDatabaseAccess class to make use of generics to use a single method to handle setting up the connection to the database and executing the query
+ - Reworked SqlDatabaseAccess class to make use of generics to use a single method to handle setting up the connection to the database and to execute the query

 [Unit Testing]
  - Reworked SqlDatabaseAccess to handle the new changes made to the base class